 - 1. Alternative A: The grievance shall be determined by the Personnel Commission.
 The decision of the Commission shall be made in writing within sixty (60) calendar days after the filing of the appeal at Step 3 and shall be final and binding on all parties, subject to the ratification by the Board of Supervisors if the decision requires an unbudgeted expenditure. - 2.
 Alternative B: This alternative is reserved for the Union alone.
 An individual grievant may not choose alternative B. Provided that the County Administrator and the grievant agree on the issues to be arbitrated, or that the grievance pertains to the specific terms of any existing collective bargaining agreement, the grievance shall be determined by an arbitrator selected from a list(s) provided by State Mediation and Conciliation Services (SMCS) by mutual agreement between the County and the Union.
-The decisions of the arbitrator shall be final and binding on all the parties, subject to the ratification by the Board of Supervisors if the decision requires an unbudgeted expenditure.
+The decisions of the arbitrator shall be final and binding on all the parties.
+However, the amount of the award is subject to the ratification by the Board of Supervisors if the decision requires an unbudgeted expenditure in excess of \$50,000.